Odds are you’ve heard the word ketosis at some point. You likely know it has something to do with eating low amounts of carbohydrates.

 The main reason ketogenic diets have received so much praise in recent years is due to their beneficial effects on fat loss.
 When you reach nutritional ketosis, a variety of physiological adaptations take place, including:

-- Reduced hunger and appetite.
-Research shows that when your body is producing ketone bodies regularly, your food cravings are lower.
+- Research shows that when your body is producing ketone bodies regularly, your food cravings are lower.
 Contrarily, consuming a carbohydrate-based diet can cause appetite to fluctuate up and down in uncontrolled manners, leading to increased risk of overeating.
 As such, ketosis helps reduce overall food intake and speed the fat loss process.

 Besides enhancing fat loss and stabilizing energy levels, ketosis has a wide array of health benefits.